-3.2.2 Analysis
+2.2.2.2 Analysis of software designs

-Frequently in the development process, a failure in use would be identified in broad terms - a teacher or student would report that some aspect was unclear, difficult to use or simply baffling.
-At this point it was important to analyse the software, and the practice, to discover where improvement needed to be made.
-At first this was done informally and with tacit knowledge of what works, but later after making sense of knowledge from experts, this task was improved to make use of insights from the worlds of visual design and from human computer interface.
-The input from visual design theory offered clarity about the simplest ideas of placement and the overlapping of graphical elements on the screen, the treatment of white space, typography and combinations of colours.
-The input from human computer interface theory was primarily from Donald Norman regarding the task analysis of operating equipment, and resulted in our own interpretation to guide colleagues in our team expressed as An Analysis of a Single Interaction (Millwood and Riley 1988).
+Frequently in the design process, a failure in use would be identified in broad terms - a teacher or student would report that some aspect was unclear, difficult to use or simply baffling.
+At this point it was important to analyse the software design (and the practice) to discover where improvement needed to be made.
+At first this was done informally and with tacit knowledge of 'what works', but this task was improved to make use of insights from the worlds of visual design and from human computer interface.
+The input from visual design and cognition theory (Marr 1982, Scrivener 1984, Gregory 1966) offered clarity about the simplest ideas of placement and the overlapping of graphical elements on the screen, the treatment of 'white space', typography and combinations of colours.
+The input from human computer interface theory was primarily from Donald Norman's Four Stages of User Activity (Norman 1983b), regarding the task analysis of operating equipment.
+We designed our own interpretation of this model to guide colleagues in our team - An Analysis of a Single Interaction (Millwood and Riley 1988), but oriented to operating a piece of educational software.